 - 2 large eggs

 - Preheat the oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
 Grease a 12-hole muffin pan well with butter or olive oil spray or line with cupcake liners.

-- In a large mixing bowl, add flour, cocoa powder, baking powder, cinnamon and sugars and whisk briefly.
+- In a large mixing bowl, add flour, cocoa powder, baking powder, cinnamon, salt and sugars and whisk briefly.

 - Mash your bananas really well with a fork.
 Set aside.

 - In a separate bowl, add eggs, oil, vanilla and buttermilk whisk briefly just to break up the egg yolks.

 - Make a well in the middle of your dry ingredients, add the wet ingredients, along with the mashed banana and chocolate chips.
 Very gently stir until the mixture is just combined – be careful not to over mix or your muffins will be tough.

 - Spoon out the mixture into your prepared tin.
 Bake for 5 minutes before turning down the heat to 180 C (350 F) standard / 160 C (320 F) fan-forced and bake for a further 13-15 minutes or until a skewer inserted in the middle comes out clean.